discovering business and user needs

 about the project

 I was tasked with implementing new payment options and A/B testing CTA placement for the Cart & Checkout flow.
-While analyzing existing flows, I identified key issues that contributed to design and engineering debt.
+While analyzing existing flows, I discovered key issues that contributed consumer dropoff and technical constraints that caused design/eng debt.